pv-baxi/esp32ess/docs/README.md

      - 0x9B = Access level required
    * 5A    = Checksum
    * FF    = End Of Frame character

-// As soon as a sync frame is received, it reads the frame number, increases
-// it by one and is ready to send out our ESS command if desired.
+As soon as a sync frame is received, it reads the frame number, increases it by one and is ready to send out our ESS command if desired.

-// When it receives a successful acknowledge frame, it checks if it was in time
-// and if yes, counts our ESS command as acknowledged.
+When it receives a successful acknowledge frame, it checks if it was in time and if yes, counts our ESS command as acknowledged.

-//
-// IMPROVEMENT:
+### Improvement

-// This function should actually be an interrupt service routine (ISR).
-// Because then it could react on commands, especially the sync frame exactly
+The function _multiplusCommandHandling()_ should actually be an interrupt service routine (ISR).
+Because then it could react on commands, especially the sync frame exactly in time.

-// in time.
-// The 50Hz sync frame basically gives the pace on the bus and is probably for
-// synchronizing all Multiplus devices in a three-phase AC system.
-The sync
-// frame should never be disturbed by other frames.
-// Data frames, like our ESS command have to be within specific time slots
-// between two sync frames.
-This can be seen when sniffing the bus with a
-// logic analyzer.
-// As we are currently executing this function from the main loop whenever we
-// have time, we're evaluating the sync command later, undefined in time.
-Thus
-// when we send out our ESS command as reaction on the sync frame, it's luck
-// if the timing was right or wrong.
-That's why I experience about 1% to 2% of
-// failed ESS commands that never get acknowledged.
-As we re-send on a fail,
-// this is currently not a huge problem.
-// However, with this design flaw I would never risk controlling a three-phase
-// Multiplus system, even though this would probably be possible.
-// Of course I tried putting this function into an ISR when writing this code.
-// But probably due to lack of my programming skills this never worked.
-The
-// code was crashing whenever I had a Serial1.xxxx() function within the ISR.
-// If somebody would be able to put this code into an ISR, this would be an
-// enormous improvement and would surely also make the failed ESS commands
-// disappear.
+The 50Hz sync frame basically gives the pace on the bus and is probably for synchronizing all Multiplus devices in a three-phase AC system.
+The sync frame should never be disturbed by other frames.
+Data frames, like our ESS command have to be within specific time slots between two sync frames.
+This can be seen when sniffing the bus with a logic analyzer.
+As we are currently executing this function from the main loop whenever we have time, we're evaluating the sync command behind schedule, undefined in time.
+Thus when we send out our ESS command as reaction on the sync frame, it's luck if the timing was right or wrong.
+That's why I experience about 1% to 2% of failed ESS commands that never get acknowledged.

+As we re-send on a fail, this is currently not a huge problem.
+However, with this design flaw I would never risk controlling a three-phase Multiplus system, even though this would probably be possible.
+Of course I tried putting this function into an ISR when writing this code.
+But probably due to lack of my programming skills this never worked.
+The code was crashing whenever I had a Serial1.xxxx() function within the ISR.
+If somebody would be able to put this code into an ISR, this would be an enormous improvement and would surely also make the failed ESS commands disappear.